keithalewis/math/simple.md

 classoption: fleqn
 fleqn: true
 abstract: |
- Every arbitrage-free pricing model is parameterized by a vector-valued martingale and a positive adapted process.
+ Every arbitrage-free market model is parameterized by a vector-valued martingale and a positive adapted process.
 There is no need to restrict models to Ito processes, use partial differential equations, or consider self-financing portfolios.
 There is also no need for utility functions or market equilibrium.